csev/dj4e/assn/dj4e_ads1.md

 Keep running `check` until it does not find any errors.

-(8)
-If you have errors, you might find the `grep` tool very helpful in figuring out where you might find certain errors.
-For example, lets say after you did all the editing, and went to the ads url and got this error:

-    NoReverseMatch at /ads
-    'myarts' is not a registered namespace

-You *thought* you fixed all the instances where the string "myarts" was in your code, but you must have missed one.
-You can manually look at every file individually or use the following command to let the computer do the searching:

-    cd ~/django_projects/adlist
-    grep -r myarts *

-You might see output like this:

-    ads/templates/ads/ad_list.html:<a href="{% url 'login' %}?next={% url 'myarts:all' %}">Login</a>

-The `grep` program is searching for all the files in the current folder and in subfolders for any lines in any file that have the string "myarts" in them and shows you the file name and the line within the file.

-The `grep` command is the <a href="https://en.wikipedia.org/wiki/Grep" target="_blank">"Generalized Regular Expression Parser"</a> and is one of the most useful Linux commands to know.

-(8) Once your application can start without error, set up the database for your project:
+(8) Once your application can pass the check  without error, set up the database for your project:

     python3 manage.py makemigrations
     python3 manage.py migrate
     python3 manage.py createsuperuser

-There won't be many working urls.
+If you restart your web application, there won't be many working urls.
 Try these two to see if you have the home code working properly:

     https://your-account.pythonanywhere.com/
     https://your-account.pythonanywhere.com/favicon.ico